-When to Plant Summer Annuals
+When to Plant Annuals

 First, make sure you buy annuals that are meant to stand the heat. it’s recommended to plant annuals as soon as you buy them and make sure you give them some moisture right away, especially if it’s a hot day.
-If you bought annuals in the spring and plant them too early, the cold Northeast spring nights will stunt their growth and cause them to rot.
+If you bought summer annuals in the spring and plant them too early, the cold Northeast spring nights will stunt their growth and cause them to rot.

 Time to get out your gardening tools!
 Start by loosening up the soil and use a spade to make a hole that’s deep enough to cover the root ball but not so it will bury your annuals.
 Then gently compact the soil to cover the root ball and anchor your plants.

-Time to Fertilize
+Best Time to Fertilize

 Whenever you plant annuals it’s very important to fertilize to get maximum growth.
 Use an all-purpose granular fertilizer and sprinkle it around your annuals after planting or you can choose to combine it with the soil before you plant.
-No matter when you apply the fertilizer, be sure to use a fertilizer that’s right for your annuals and check the label to use the correct dosage.
+No matter when you apply the fertilizer, be sure to use a fertilizer that’s right for your summer annuals and check the label to use the correct dosage.

 Add Water and Mulch and Watch Them Grow!

 If you’re in the Hudson Valley, call us at (845) 463-0592.
 If you’re in Westchester County, call (914) 271-7996; from Connecticut, dial (203) 212-4800.
-Or, fill out our simple web form, and we’ll contact you about setting up your free consultation.
+Or, fill out our contact form, and we’ll contact you about setting up your free consultation.